Essential Facts About Covid-19

 The primary reason why the flu kills tens of thousands of people every year is that the viruses that cause it mutate in ways that prevent humans from becoming immune to them.
 Per the Journal of Infectious Diseases, “All viruses mutate, but influenza remains highly unusual among infectious diseases” because it mutates very rapidly, and thus, “new vaccines are needed almost every year” to protect against it.

-In striking contrast, a March 2020 paper in a molecular biology journal that cites Michael Farzan, co-chair of the Department of Immunology and Microbiology at Scripps Research, explains that once a vaccine for Covid-19 is developed, it “would not need regular updates, unlike seasonal influenza vaccines.”
+In striking contrast, a March 2020 paper in a molecular biology journal that cites Michael Farzan, co-chair of the Department of Immunology and Microbiology at Scripps Research, explains that once a potent vaccine for Covid-19 is developed, it “would not need regular updates, unlike seasonal influenza vaccines.”
 This is because the part of the virus that the vaccine targets “is protected against mutation” by a feature of its genetic material, or RNA.

 The same point applies to naturally acquired immunity.
 People who catch C-19 and other infectious diseases with low rates of mutation typically develop enduring resistance to them.
 The physiology textbook The Human Body in Health and Illness explains that such immunity, which is called “active immunity,” is “generally long lasting.”